On the Addressability Problem on CSS Codes: Clifford Addressability

-In short, either the code admits logical operators from phase (or $PHP$) gates, or it admits nothing else from the (1-local) Clifford hierarchy.
+In short, either the code admits logical operators from phase (or $SHS$) gates, or it admits nothing else from the (1-local) Clifford hierarchy.
+One should remark that this result is much more general than the previous ones as it is not about addressability, but about being a logical operator.

-In turn, we might wonder whether similar techniques from our $H$ impossibility results could apply to just $P$.
-However, this is not true: the same commutation rules from \Cref{cliff:P} tell us that if a code $\CSS(A,B)$ admits a logical operator formed by single-qubit $P$ circuit on a set of physical qubits $p$, then we can conclude that $a\cap p\in B$ for all $a\in A$.
-This is significantly less restrictive then the requirements for $H$, and indeed codes with transversal T gates admit partially addressable $P$ gates.
+In turn, we might wonder whether similar techniques from our $H$ impossibility results could apply to just $S$.
+However, this is not true: the same commutation rules from \Cref{cliff:P} tell us that if a code $\overline{\CSS}(A,B)$ admits a logical operator formed by single-qubit $S$ circuit on a set of physical qubits $p$, then we can conclude that $a\cap p\in B$ for all $a\in A$.
+This is significantly less restrictive than the requirements for $H$, and indeed codes with transversal T gates (such as \cite{PRA:BraHaa2012}) admit partially addressable $S$ gates.
+One can see this by noting that for $T^t$ to preserve the codespace, by \Cref{cond_valid_unitary}, $T^tX^aT^{-t}$ must be a logical identity for the code for any stabilizer $X^a$, but this operator will include $S$ gates on qubits in $a\cap t$.